UniverseDevel/Netflex/DESCRIPTION.md

 - Press 'B' in the player if you want to go to the previous episode during the current episode (can be changed in the configuration)
 - Press 'Escape' in the player to return to browse page (can be changed in the configuration)
 - Press 'H' in the player to temporarily disable subtitles (can be changed in the configuration)
-- Press 'Up Arrow' in the player to increase volume (original Netflix™ feature)
+- Press 'Up Arrow' in the player to increase volume (original feature)
-- Press 'Down Arrow' in the player to decrease volume (original Netflix™ feature)
+- Press 'Down Arrow' in the player to decrease volume (original feature)
-- Press 'M' in the player to mute/unmute (original Netflix™ feature)
+- Press 'M' in the player to mute/unmute (original feature)
-- Press 'Space/Enter' in the player to play/pause (original Netflix™ feature)
+- Press 'Space/Enter' in the player to play/pause (original feature)
-- Press 'Right Arrow' in the player to skip forward (original Netflix™ feature)
+- Press 'Right Arrow' in the player to skip forward (original feature)
-- Press 'Left Arrow' in the player to skip backward (original Netflix™ feature)
+- Press 'Left Arrow' in the player to skip backward (original feature)
-- Press 'F' in the player to make video full screen (original Netflix™ feature)
+- Press 'F' in the player to make video full screen (original feature)
-- Press 'S' in the player to make skip intro or recap, if skip button is shown by Netflix™ (original Netflix™ feature)
+- Press 'S' in the player to make skip intro or recap, if skip button is shown in UI (original feature)

 Video player features: